MCarreroPazos/MegalithsLaboreiro/data/DATA_DESCRIPTION.md

 # Data Description

 This document describes all raw input datasets in `data/raw/` and derived outputs in `data/derived/`.
-Together with the methods section of the paper, this codebook provides the information needed to understand, reuse, and properly cite the data.
+Together with the methods section of the paper, this provides the information needed to understand, reuse, and properly cite the data.

 ---

 ## Vector Data (`data/raw/shp/`)

 ### `sites_lab.shp` / `sites_lab.gpkg`
 Point layer of megalithic and tumular monuments used in the analyses.

 | Field | Type | Description |